-Today, we do not have a complete photographic record of Pando, a vital document scientists and land managers need to understand Pando’s overall health and serve as a reference to monitor changes in the tree over time.
-In Summer of 2021, Friends of Pando will launch an all-volunteer effort to complete the first photographic survey of the world’s largest tree recording images and location data for 11,200 site across the tree’s 106 acres.
-Once processed, we make the result of that survey freely available online for scientist to study and the world to enjoy.
-An effort that will not only create the largest picture of a tree ever taken, but will set the stage for students and scientists to study the tree remotely while it provides a reference point for centuries to come.
+Today, we do not have a complete photographic record of Pando, a vital document needed to understand Pando’s overall health and serve as reference to monitor changes in the tree over time.
+In Summer of 2021, Friends of Pando undertook the effort to create the first photographic survey of the world’s largest tree capturing over 8,000 locations

 Pando Artist in Residency Program

-Today, in this time we are just coming to know about Pando, we not only lack a vital record of the tree, but also lack, a cultural and aesthetic record of the tree.
-In late Spring of 2021, Friends of Pando will deliver an innovative framework to establish a permanent artist-in-residency program with Fishlake National Forest.
-A program that will invite storytellers, visual artists, documentary artists, multimedia artists and those working on emergent research and story telling methods to record the tree in all the seasons of its life while living and working in the land Pando calls home.
+In this time we are just beginning to learn about Pando, we still lack a cultural and aesthetic record of the tree.
+In Spring of 2022, Friends of Pando will reveal a pilot program to establish an artist-in-residency program, inviting storytellers, visual artists, documentary artists, multimedia artists and those working on emergent research and story telling methods to record the tree in all the seasons of its life, while living and working in the land Pando calls home.

 “Pando: The World’s Tree” A Virtual Land Art Installation

 Pando’s enormous scale and remote location make it a challenging subject to document, comprehend and fully appreciate – even for those who study and work to protect the tree.
-In order to promote awareness about the tree and to help people appreciate its scale, Lead Photographer of the Pando Photographic Survey, Lance Oditt, is working to bring Pando to the world.
-Using 360 degree cameras and LIDAR imaging, Lance will overlay the land mass Pando calls home onto locations throughout the world where people can experience the tree and walk its 106 acres via “virtual” hikes using their mobile devices.
+In order to promote awareness about the tree and to help people appreciate its scale and the challenges ahead, Lead Photographer of the Pando Photographic Survey, Lance Oditt and Senior Photographers J Brunner and Janis Connell and Science Advisor Ryan Thalman, are working to take Pando to the world creating a unique virtual land art exhibit where people can hike Pando’s expanse while they learn about the tree.

 © 2021 | Design Hope Smith BA / Lance Oditt